flyteorg/flytesnacks/legacy/python/multi_step_linear/README.md

 ## Important things to note:
 - Usage of Schema Type.
 Schema type allows passing a type safe row vector from one task to task.
 The row vector is also directly loaded into a pandas dataframe
-  We could use an unstructured Schema (By simply omiting the column types). this will allow any data to be accepted by the train algorithm.
+  We could use an unstructured Schema (By simply omitting the column types). this will allow any data to be accepted by the train algorithm.

 - We pass the file as a CSV input.
 The file is auto-loaded.